polczynskim/github_tutorial/tutorial.md

 # Wait, what's Markdown?

 Markdown is a simple markup language for text, intended to let you write readable plain text in a standard way that various interpreters (like Jekyll) can turn into the HTML that you're used to seeing on the web.
 If you scroll to the top of this page and click "Raw" you'll see the Markdown version of what you're reading.
 Hopefully you'll still find it readable, if not as polished.
+You can find out more about Markdown [here](https://daringfireball.net/projects/markdown/).